 Sometimes another person’s trash is another person’s trash, but on certain occasions, you find a treasure you can call your own.
 Even if you don’t, it’s more the experiences, the stories, and the day spent in the company of friends that’s where you find the real treasures.
 Years later that bargain you found may just bring those memories back to you.
 Plus, you got that treasure at half the price of a new one!

-Bargains Galore on 64 is August 11-13 this year.
+Bargains Galore on 64 is August 9-11, 2018.
 It now spans 160 miles, from Beebe to Fort Smith, Arkansas.
 Find out more on their website or Facebook page.
 And I can tell you from experience, whatever you’re looking for, they’ve got at least one.
 If they don’t, it doesn’t exist.
 Hopefully, we will see you there!